Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Background

-Another important factor for our overall fitness and health score is the amount of physical activity people are getting.
+Another important factor for our overall fitness and health score is the amount of exercises people are getting.
 It’s one thing having lots of gyms available with people joining them.

 But unless they are actually active on a regular basis, it doesn’t count for much.